 Whenever friends complain to me about their long working hours and continuous stress, and then invite me to celebrate their job promotion with them, I feel I should say, “I’m sorry for your loss” instead of “congratulations”.
-Job promotions are great, if that’s what they really wanted, but after listening to months of complaints, I wonder if my friends consider that a job promotion not only comes with extra income, but also extra responsibilities (and these may not be proportional).
-Getting a job promotion doesn’t mean the employer is paying you extra and in advance for work you have done thus far; it is usually extra pay for work you will be doing once you’ve assumed your new role.
+Job promotions are great, if that’s what they really wanted.
+But after listening to months of complaints, I wonder if my friends consider that a job promotion not only comes with extra income, but also extra responsibilities.
+Getting a job promotion doesn’t mean the employer wants to pay you extra for work you have already done; it is usually extra pay for work you will be doing once you’ve assumed your new role.
 So if you already feel like you’re stretched beyond capacity, a job promotion may just be the thing that breaks you and burns you out.

 Since virtually all employers by nature can have a tendency to exploit (though not all of them will do so), you’ll need to assess for yourself whether you run the risk of being exploited.
 Here are a few things to do:

-1. Remind yourself that your employers wants you (all of you – from your time to your skills, attention, and focus) to be working for them and thus making them more profitable.
-Simply put, employers pay you because you make them even more money in return.
-Make sure that what you are getting out of this relationship is fair to both parties.
+1. Remind yourself that your employer wants you because you help make the company profitable.
+Simply put, employers pay you money because you will help them to make even more money.
+You (your skills, attention, and time) are an investment.
+So you have to make sure that what you are getting out of this relationship is fair to both parties.
 Make sure you are fulfilling your job description and responsibilities and that your employer is also doing his/her part.

 3. Don’t confuse money with success.
 It’s enticing to make a lot of money and have a huge paycheck.
-It’s a status symbol, a societal measure of success, and bragging right.
-It’s the adult equivalent to achieving a high grade.
+It’s a status symbol, a societal measure of success, the adult equivalent to achieving a good grade.
 And so many Singaporeans, through their schooling, have this mentality engrained in their psyche.
-But you don’t want to one day realize that you have loads of money but not much of anything else.
-There are so many people I see daily who are very wealthy, but their health and family life is in shambles.
-They have so much money, they can buy anything they want, except those things that are really important in life.
+But you don’t want to one day realise that you have loads of money but not much of anything else.
+There are so many people I’ve met who are very wealthy, but their health and family life is in shambles.
+They have so much money, they can buy anything they want.
+Except those things that are really important in life.

-5. Give yourself a performance review, or better yet, have your family give you one.
-It’s fulfilling to have a good performance review, and to know that you matter and that your talents and efforts are appreciated and rewarded.
+5. Give yourself a performance review.
+Or better yet, have your family give you one.
+It’s fulfilling to have a good performance review.
+And to know that you matter and that your talents and efforts are appreciated and rewarded.
 But what if your family were to give you a performance review?
-How would they measure your dedication, your time utilization, your mood, and your focus?
+How would they measure your dedication, your time utilisation, your mood, and your focus?
 How about your punctuality, and your efficiency and thoroughness at completing certain tasks?
 What would you do differently if your domestic job description and responsibilities were to be evaluated?

 6. Be frugal.
 How does being frugal help a person to avoid exploitation?
-Being frugal helps you build a safety net, and having a safety net gives you security and options.
+Being frugal helps you build a safety net.
+And having a safety net gives you security and options.
 You can decide to leave your job and seek employment elsewhere, if you so desire.
 Being frugal also makes it so that you don’t have to depend on promotions to continuously sustain a unnecessarily high standard of living.
-If you don’t want to take on extra work responsibilities, you can choose to remain at your current job level and not seek a promotion.
-Not being on the “earn and consume” treadmill means that you’ll have more saved so that ultimately, you can choose to retire early, or choose a career that you’ll be so passionate about, you won’t mind a little exploitation…
+If you don’t want to take on extra work responsibilities, you can choose to remain at your current job level and not seek/decline a promotion.
+Not being on the “earn-and-consume” treadmill means that you’ll have more saved up so that ultimately, you can choose to retire early, or choose a career that you’ll be so passionate about, you won’t mind a little exploitation…